List of content you will read in this article:

 python -m pip install pip==18.1

 That’s it!
 Yes, it is this simple process through which you can install PIP on Windows.
 Let us head toward our next segment.

 How to install PIP on Linux?
 [A Step-by-Step Guide]

-Now, Python Package Index is used by PIP as the default source for the packages.
-Hence, when you type,
+Now, Python Package Index is used by PIP as the default source for the packages in the Linux Operating System.
+Hence, when you type "pip install package_name".

 pip install package_name